Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 }

-// Allow the player to make a move
+// Allow the player to make the first move

 manager.canMove = true;